MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ip-tags.md

 To use these built-in tags as part of a search, refer to their ID in the Cloud App Security API documentation.

 Built-in IP address tags and custom IP tags are considered hierarchically, with custom IP tags taking precedence over built-in IP tags.
+For instance, if an IP address is tagged as **Risky** based on threat intelligence, but there is a custom IP tag that identifies it as **Corporate** the custom category and tags will take precedence.

 In the menu bar, click the settings icon ![settings icon](./media/settings-icon.png "settings icon") and select **IP address ranges**.
 Click **+Add IP address range** and set the following: